-We have used these works to develop a coherent and consistent approach to lessons including:
+We have used these works to develop a coherent and consistent lesson structure:

-Review Teach lesson starts with a review of key facts from previous lessons within the unit; this usually takes the form of a quick five question quiz.
-This is because constantly being required to recall prior learning means it is more likely to be transferred to our long term memory.
+- 1. Review → Each lesson starts with a review of key facts from previous lessons within the unit; this usually takes the form of a quick five question quiz.
+This is because constantly being required to recall prior learning means it is more likely to be transferred to our long term memory. - 2.
 Introduce → The learning objective for the lesson, drawn from our medium term plans or the National Curriculum, is introduced.
 Links are made to previous learning within the subject, and purposeful links to learning in other subjects is made where they enrich the understanding.
 This is because linking new learning to pre-existing knowledge helps create rich networks of understanding, or schema, that build up over time and ensure learning is retained.

-Teach → The new material is taught to the children.
+3. Teach → The new material is taught to the children.
 At Holywell, we have a strong emphasis on 'learning through reading'.
 The children are encouraged to learn through reading high quality texts1 with a set of key questions to answer.
 During the teach stage of the lesson, the teacher will also engage in high quality questioning and modelling to ensure the new learning is clear.
 The emphasis is on presenting new information in small 'bitesize' chunks and building it up bit by bit.
 This is because our working memories are small, and if we overload them with too much information at once, we won't remember it.

-Check → We check for understanding using a variety of AfL strategies, see section 5.2 for examples of these.
+4. Check → We check for understanding using a variety of AfL strategies.
 This is so we can respond to the information these strategies provide by either re-teaching and re-modelling to make the information more clear, or identifying individual children who might need more focused support in the lesson to be successful.

-Independent Activity The children will be given an activity to complete, accompanied by high quality resources and scaffolds, that helps them to process and internalise the new learning.
+5. Independent Activity \rightarrow The children will be given an activity to complete, accompanied by high quality resources and scaffolds, that helps them to process and internalise the new learning.
 During this stage of the lesson, the teacher will circulate to provide verbal feedback, and/or work with identified focus children to ensure they are successful.
 We believe independent and partner based work to be more effective than group work, where it can be difficult to ascertain how well individual children have achieved.
 Group work is avoided therefore unless purposeful, and relevant to the subject for example in PSHE or PE.

-Plenary → The plenary will sum up the learning, ensuring the key learning is again made clear, and provide the children with an opportunity to reflect on their work and their success.
-Mini plenaries are also used as a part of the learning process as appropriate.
+6. Plenary → The plenary will sum up the learning, ensuring the key learning is again made clear, and provide the children with an opportunity to reflect on their work and their success.

-The majority of lessons at Holywell will incorporate these elements.
+The vast majority of lessons at Holywell will follow this structure.
 However, we recognise that there may be some instances where this lesson structure does not work, and therefore teachers have the professional discretion to adapt it as necessary.